 To roast cashewnuts

 - I used the oven to roast the cashewnuts.
-Take the cashews in an oven-proof bowl, add a tsp of oil to it and using your hands coat the cashews well.
+Take the cashews in an oven-proof bowl, add a teaspoon of oil to it and using your hands coat the cashews well.

 - Preheat the oven to 200C, toast the cashews in the preheat oven for 8-10 minutes.
 Temperature and timings vary from oven to oven, so keep an eye on the cashews after 8 minutes.
 Once done, remove them from the oven, let it cool well.